 What might a student bring with them?

 Students are permitted to bring additional decor and furnishings at their discretion to make their space unique.
 However, college furnishings MUST stay in the space in which they were placed.
+You may find the following packing lists helpful.

-What can I not bring?
+What may I not bring?

 This list is not intended to be comprehensive.
 For more information on what to bring/what not to bring, please refer to the Conditions Of Occupancy in the York College Housing Contract.